220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - [Declarations]
   - [var] - Declares a variable
   - [let] - Declares a block scope local variable
-  - [const] - Declares a read-only named constan
+  - [const] - Declares a read-only named constant

 - [Functions]
   - [function] - Declares a function with the specified parameters